 You must be registered with the Center and pay the class fee at the Front Desk.
-Payment for the class is requested prior to the first day of class.
+Registration is required.
+Classes are taught by Debbie Lesley.

 ON-GOING EXERCISE CLASSES: Join one of 27 different land or aquatics exercise classes offered weekly at the Center.
 Participants must be registered with the Center and receive a fitness consultation.
 There is no charge for participants who hold valid SilverSeakers® or Silver&Fit® supplemental insurance benefit.
 Strength and aerobic fitness equipment is also available for use, with trained staff accessible to provide an orientation and instruction.
 Inquire at the Front Desk for more information or call 704-216-7714.

-CHAIR MASSAGES: Twenty-minute sessions are available at Rufty-Holmes Senior Center on Fridays by appointment with Travis Alligood, LMBT.
+CHAIR MASSAGES: Twenty-minute sessions are available at Rufty-Holmes Senior Center on Mondays by appointment with Travis Alligood, LMBT.
 Cost is $12 per session.
 To schedule an appointment call 704-213-6059.

 Enjoy BINGO every Tuesday from 1-3pm for $1.50, sponsored by Beltone Hearing Aid Centers.